imrichberta/municipality_distances_slovakia/README.md

 OSM road network is obtained through osmnx package.
 It takes a few minutes and several gigabytes of RAM to load the whole road network.

-The script uses a list of Slovakian municipalitis with geographical coordinates of their centers.
-OSMNX package takes the two coordinates, finds the closest point on the road network for each coordinate pair, and find the shortest path between the two network points.
+The script uses a list of municipalities in Slovakia with geographical coordinate pairs of their centers.
+OSMNX package takes the two coordinate pairs, finds the closest point on the road network for each coordinate pair, and find the shortest path between the two network points.